recca0120/wp-reverse-proxy/README.md

 ## How It Works

 1. Plugin hooks into WordPress `parse_request` action
-2. Checks if request path matches any configured rule
+2. Checks if request path matches any configured route
 3. If matched:
    - Forwards request to target server
    - Returns response to client